icerpc/icerpc-docs/pages/slice/index.md

 showToc: false
 ---

-The [IceRPC core][icerpc] provides all you need to create RPCs.
-When you use only the core, the payload of your requests and responses are streams of bytes, and you need to manually encode and decode any typed data (such as strings and integers) in these streams.
+[IceRPC][icerpc] provides all you need to create RPCs.
+When you use only IceRPC, the payload of your requests and responses are streams of bytes, and you need to manually encode and decode any typed data (such as strings and integers) in these streams.
 This is doable but laborious.

-Slice builds on the core's byte-oriented API to provide a higher-level API, with types.
+Slice builds on IceRPC's byte-oriented API to provide a higher-level API, with types.
 For example, the Thermostat interface below defines 3 operations, or RPCs, in Slice:

 ```slice